SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Prepare the Teams app project

 Begin by separating the source code for the tab (or bot) into its own subfolder.
 These instructions assume that the project initially has the following structure.
-To create a Teams app project with this structure, be sure you are using the prerelease version of Teams Toolkit: v4.99.2023041408 or later.
+To create a Teams app project with this structure, be sure you are using the latest released version of Teams Toolkit.

 ```
 |-- .vscode/